classics-major-and-minor

 A major in classics requires student to take 11 classes (33 credits):

-A minor in classics requires student to take 6 classes (18 credits):
+There are two track options for a minor in Classics, and both require student to take 6 classes (18 credits):

-• Minimum of 1 course in Greek history
+- A minimum of 1 course in Greek history or culture

-• Minimum of 1 course in Roman history
+- A minimum of 1 course in Roman history or culture

 Latin majors or minors with an Advanced Placement grade of 4 or 5 on the A.P.
 Latin exam will be given a one-course reduction in the required language courses.
 Students should consult the Classics coordinator for Latin course placement.